TheDukeDK/devsecops-demo/README.md

 Below is a list of todo's that need to be done before it is considered complete enough to be of use.

-* The initial pipeline, there may come more, needs to have the stages/steps filled out and run against the sample applications.
-Right now it it just a mock.

-* This **README** needs to be finalized and all manual configuration included.
-    * Update the gitlab token in gitlab and jenkins.
-Maybe generate from initial-deployment script and give from command line?
-    * Update the sonarqube token in jenkins.

 * This repo needs to be tested on MAC and Windows.

-* Need to evaluate what more needs to go into the `initial-deploy.sh` script.
+* Need to evaluate what more needs to go into the `bootstrap.sh` script.
 The purpose of this script is to bootstrap through the different tools API's what cannot be done statically in the containers.
+* Maybe re-arrange the pipelines to be more intuitive?
+E.g. multiple pipelines by tool that is in focus or split them by sample application and name stages by tool?
+* Add terrascan to the pipeline and some terraform scripts.
+* Have checkov also scan the terraform scripts.
+* Add example of running checkov as a container.
+* Add hadolint to the pipeline?

-* Add nuget to jenkins config.
+* Add a Java web app to piepline(s).

-* Trigger seed job from initial-deployment.sh script

 ## Pre-requisites
 * Bash: For the bootstrap.sh script.
 Otherwise you can do manually.